prestodb/tempto/README.md

 ...
 ```

+In above example three objects are injected by the framework:
+ * `MutableTablesState` is injected through field injection
+ * `ImmutableTablesState` through parameter injection in `setUp` method
+ * configuration value for key `hdfs.username` through parameter injection in `setUp` method

 ## Convention based SQL query tests

-SQL query tests can be written in simpler form without using Java code.
+SQL query tests can be written in simpler form without using any Java code.

 It is done by providing the framework with a sql query file and a file with
 the expected result.
 These tests are called convention based because of the directory structure